contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 ### Module configuration

 **News archives:** Here you define from which archives posts should be listed.
-By default the posts are sorted by date in descending order.
+By default, the posts are sorted by date in descending order.

 **News reader module :** Here you can determine whether the system should automatically switch to the news reader when